Question from Sherry: Hi, Rick. I was typing a homework assignment in Microsoft Word when the doorbell rang.

 Anyway, I was away from the computer for maybe 2 minutes but when I got back my 2 year old was playing with it.

 I about freaked out when I saw her playing with the mouse, but as it turned out my Word document was just fine.

 The thing is she somehow managed to move the Taskbar from its usual place at the bottom of the screen all the way to the top.

 She’s only 2 years old!
 How in the world could she have done that?

-I tried dragging it back to the bottom of the screen, but it won’t move.
-What do I need to do to move it back to where it belongs?
-My computer is an HP laptop running Windows XP.
+Can you tell me how to move it back to where it belongs?
+My computer is an HP desktop running Windows 10.

 1 – Right-click on a blank area of the Taskbar, then uncheck Lock the taskbar.

-2 – Click and hold the Taskbar and drag it to the bottom the screen.
+2 – Click on the Taskbar and hold the mouse button down while you drag the taskbar back to the bottom the screen.

 3 – Once the Taskbar is back in its normal location, release the mouse button.